kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Limit connections for Fluent Bit

-You can now limit the number of TCP connections that each Fluent Bit worker can open towards the aggregator endpoints.
+You can now limit the number of TCP connections that each Fluent Bit worker can open toward the aggregator endpoints.
 The `max_worker_connections` is set to unlimited by default, and should be used together with the `Workers` option (which defaults to 2 according to the [Fluent Bit documentation](https://docs.fluentbit.io/manual/pipeline/outputs/tcp-and-tls#:~:text=double-,Workers,-Enables%20dedicated%20thread)).
 The following example uses a single worker with a single connection:

 ```yaml
 kind: FluentbitAgent